aaronNGi/jj/README.md

 ### Special Information for Hooks

-When [Hooks](#hooks) are being run, in addition to inheriting the setting variables from above, the following environment variables are also available to the called program:
+When [Hooks](#hooks) are being run, the following additional environment variables are also available to the called program:

 | Name              | Description |
 |-------------------|-------------|